Atmegal/MFURLN-CVPR-2019-relationship-detection-method/README.md

 We will provide the Pytorch codes as soon as possible.

 The end-to-end version of codes will be released in our future work.

+We have provided the predicate files for VRD.
+We will upload the rela files for VRD in a few days.

+We will write a readme file for using this code.